Kronuz/Xapiand/docs/_docs/welcome.md

 ---

-Development of Xapiand is done as an open-source project and maintaining it is hard and time consuming, if you like Xapiand, please donate whatever you feel comfortable.
+Development of {{ site.name }} is done as an open-source project and maintaining it is hard and time consuming, if you like {{ site.name }}, please donate whatever you feel comfortable.
 We accept donations via PayPal:

 <a class="paypalme" href="https://www.paypal.me/Kronuz/25" target="_blank" rel="nofollow">Donate to Kronuz via PayPal</a>